juhp/koji-tool/README.md

 The `buildlog-sizes` command is similar but runs once over nvr patterns.

 ## Installation
-Builds for fedora are available in [copr](https://copr.fedorainfracloud.org/coprs/petersen/koji-tool/monitor/detailed).
+koji-tool is packaged in Fedora 35+

 ## Build
 `cabal-rpm builddep && cabal install || stack install`